 Mariners 2018 MLB Rankings

-The Mariners’ $158 million payroll wasn’t top-5, although several well-compensated players weren’t delivering adequate results.
+The Mariners weren’t “cheap” in 2018 spending $158 million on its payroll.
+Unfortunately, several well-compensated players weren’t delivering adequate results.

 Félix Hernández (age-33) hasn’t pitched well since 2016, but remains the club’s highest player ($26.9 million) this year.
 Similarly, Kyle Seager (31) has under-performed his $19 million paycheck in recent years.